spShashankGit/Dev-Journal/whitepaper-summaries/Apple Labs - The illusion of thinking/illusion-of-thinking.md

     - At moderate complexity, correct solutions emerge only after extensive exploration of incorrect paths.
     - Beyond a certain complexity threshold, models complexity fail to find correct solutions.
 This indicated LRMs possess limited self-correction capabilities that, while valuable, reveal fundamental inefficiencies and clear scaling limitations.

+## Key contribution of the study
+1. Question the current evaluation paradigm of LRMs on established math benchmarks and design a controlled experimental testbed by leveraging algorithmic puzzle environments that enable controllable experimention with respect to problem complexity.
+2. Showcase state of the art LRMs (e.g., o3-mini, DeepSeek-R1, Claude-3.7-Sonnet-Thinking) still fail to develop generalized problem-solving capabilities, with accuracy ultimately collapsing to zero beyond certain complexity across different environments.
+3. There exist a scaling limit in the LRMs' resoning effort with respect to problem complexity, evidenced by the counterintuitive decreasing trend in the thinking token after a complexity point.
+4. Study questioned current evaluation paradigm based on final accuracy and extend the evaluation to internmediate solutions of thinking traces with the help of deterministic puzzle simulators.
+The analysis reveal that as the problem complexity increases, correct solutions systematically emerge at later positions in thinking compared to incorrect ones, providing quantitative insights into the self-correction mechanism within LRMs.

 ___
 ## Open question: